WWDC 2023 Highlights: Apple's Vision Pro Headset, new iOS 17 features and more

 Mac Studio

 The Mac Studio gets a performance update with the latest generation of M2 chips.
 You can now buy the Mac Studio with the M2 Max and M2 Ultra chips, harnessing more raw performance than ever before.
 Apple says the neural performance improves by 40 per cent.
 Users can also connect it to 8K displays and run it at a higher refresh rate.
-The Mac Studio with the M1 Max chip starts at USD 1,999 (approx. SGD 2,695).
+The Mac Studio with the M1 Max chip starts at USD 1,999.

 Mac Pro